proseltd/Telepathy-Community/README.md

 ## Setup

 On first use, Telepathy will ask for your Telegram API details (obtained from my.telegram.org).
-Once those are set up, it will prompt you for an authorization code which will be sent to your Telegram account.
+Once those are set up, it will prompt you to enter your phone number again and then send an authorization code to your Telegram account.
 If you have two-factor authentication enabled, you'll be asked to input your Telegram password.

 ## Usage: